OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 # Initial Data Model Configuration

-You can implement you data model by creating classes and setting their properties on the **Schema** page ([..]/schema), on the **Classes** tab.
+You implement you data model by creating classes and setting their properties.
+You can work with classes on the **Schema** page ([..]/schema), on the **Classes** tab.
 *  Orienteer supports inheritance between classes, so, a class may have a parent class.
-*  Orienteer is a graph+document database, so, properties of a class may contain links (references to other documents).
+*  Orienteer is a graph + document type of database, so, properties of a class may contain links (references to other documents).

 When you can create or edit a class, you see this class's page.
 On the **Configuration** tab you can set class parameters.